nodeshift/nodeshift/README.md

 Specify the s2i builder image of Node.js to use for the deployed applications.
 Defaults to [nodeshift/centos7-s2i-nodejs](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs)

 #### outputImageStream
 The name of the Image Stream to output to.
-Defualts to project name from package.json
+Defaults to project name from package.json

 #### outputImageStreamTag
 The Tag of the Image Stream to output to.
 Defaults to latest